 "He's still a student, studying, uh, medicine."
 Hiroki had just recently read a novel about a young doctor.
 "So his studies take up a lot of his time.
 And he works nights and they don't like him to call at all while he's working."

 "Hardly here and hardly available?
-Hmmmm… he sounds perfect for you."
+Hmmmm… He sounds perfect for you."
 Akihiko joked.
-But then he asked sincerely, "Are you truly happy with him?"
+But then asked sincerely, "Are you truly happy with him?"

-From what he knew of his friend and the man's seeming state, Akihiko wondered how good the relationship could really be.
+From what he knew of Hiroki and his friend's seeming state, Akihiko wondered how good the relationship could really be.
 He feared Hiroki was simply continuing along on his trajectory of disastrous relationships and disappointing affairs.

 "He's tall, good looking, and, um, reasonably intelligent."
-Hiroki couldn't believe the shit he was feeding his friend or that Akihiko honestly seemed to be buying it.
+He couldn't believe the shit he was feeding Akihiko or that Akihiko honestly seemed to be buying it.

-Akihiko could tell that his questions were perhaps a little too invasive.
-As long as he'd known Hiroki, with the exception of literature, the man had always had great difficulty talking about things he cared about.
+Akihiko could tell that his questions had become too invasive.
+As long as he'd known him, Hiroki, with the exception of literature, always had great difficulty talking about things he cared about.

 "Sorry, Hiroki.
 I know it's really none of my business."
-Akihiko offered this as a way indicating his willingness to abandon the subject of his agitated friend's love life.
+Akihiko offered this, indicating his willingness to abandon the subject of his agitated friend's love life.
 "But you're my best friend and I care about you."

 Not enough, Hiroki thought miserably.